ziyewang/MetaBinner/README.md

 ## <a name="Citation"></a>Citation

-Wang, Z., Huang, P., You, R., Sun, F., & Zhu, S. (2021).
-MetaBinner: a high-performance and stand-alone ensemble binning method to recover individual genomes from complex microbial communities. bioRxiv. https://doi.org/10.1101/2021.07.25.453671
+Wang, Z., Huang, P., You, R. et al. MetaBinner: a high-performance and stand-alone ensemble binning method to recover individual genomes from complex microbial communities.
+Genome Biol 24, 1 (2023). https://doi.org/10.1186/s13059-022-02832-6